This beautiful network of stone-latticed courtyards and halls, formerly the fort’s palace, is a superb example of Rajput architecture,...

-This two-hour circuit of six zip lines flies back and forth over walls, bastions and lakes on the north side of Mehrangarh.
-A brief...
+This circuit of six zip lines flies back and forth over walls, bastions and lakes on the northern side of Mehrangarh.
+A brief training...

 The rooftop terraces of the Hotel Haveli host one of the best vegetarian restaurants in Jodhpur.
 As well as the excellent food and views...

 Rising perpendicular and impregnable from a rocky hill that itself stands 120m above Jodhpur’s skyline, Mehrangarh is one of the most magnificent forts in India.
-The battlements are 6m to 36m high and as the building materials were chiselled from the rock on which the fort stands, the structure merges with its base.
-Still run by the Jodhpur royal family, Mehrangarh is chock-full of history and legend.
-One story tells that to secure a propitious future for the fort, its founder Rao Jodha had a man named Rajiya Bambi buried alive in its foundations; in exchange the Rathores have looked after Rajiya’s family ever since.
+The battlements are 6m to 36m high, and as the building materials were chiselled from the rock on which the fort stands, the structure merges with its base.
+Still run by the Jodhpur royal family, Mehrangarh is packed with history and legend.
+Mehrangarh’s main entrance is at the northeast gate, Jai Pol .
+You don’t need a ticket to enter the fort itself, only the museum section.

 Takhat Vilas was the bedchamber of Maharaja Takhat Singh (r 1843–73), who had just 30 maharanis and numerous concubines.
 Its beautiful ceiling is covered with Christmas baubles.
-You then enter the extensive zenana (women’s quarters), whose lovely latticed windows (from which the women could watch the goings-on in the courtyards) are said to feature over 250 different designs.
-Here you’ll find the Cradle Gallery , exhibiting the elaborate cradles of infant princes, and the 17th-century Moti Mahal (Pearl Palace), which was the palace’s main durbar hall for official meetings and receptions, with gorgeously colourful stained glass (women could listen in from secret balconies above the alcoves).
-The lovely courtyard outside, Moti Mahal Chowk, is also home to the office of SL Sharma, the fort’s long-time resident palm reader (normal/detailed reading ₹250/350).
-Remove nail polish if you intend to get a reading, as nails are used to ascertain your state of health.
+You then enter the extensive zenana, whose lovely latticed windows (from which the women could watch the goings-on in the courtyards) are said to feature over 250 different designs.
+Here you’ll find the Cradle Gallery , exhibiting the elaborate cradles of infant princes, and the 17th-century Moti Mahal (Pearl Palace), which was the palace’s main durbar hall (royal reception hall) for official meetings and receptions, with gorgeously colourful stained glass.